AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_vpc.md

 ### Advanced Options
 * `subnet_size` - (Optional) Subnet size.
 Only supported for AWS, Azure provider.
 Example: 24.
 Available in provider version R2.17+.
 * `num_of_subnet_pairs` - (Optional) Number of public subnet and private subnet pair created.
 Only supported for AWS, Azure provider.
 Example: 1.
 Available in provider version R2.17+.
 * `enable_private_oob_subnet` - (Optional) Switch to enable private oob subnet.
-Only supported for AWS/AWSGOV provider.
+Only supported for AWS, AWSGov and AWSChina providers.
 Valid values: true, false.
 Default value: false.
 Available as of provider version R2.18+.

 ### Misc.
-* `aviatrix_transit_vpc` - (Optional) Specify whether it is an [Aviatrix Transit VPC](https://docs.aviatrix.com/HowTos/create_vpc.html#aviatrix-transit-vpc) to be used for [Transit Network](https://docs.aviatrix.com/HowTos/transitvpc_faq.html) or [TGW](https://docs.aviatrix.com/HowTos/tgw_faq.html) solutions. **Only AWS and AWSGov are supported.
+* `aviatrix_transit_vpc` - (Optional) Specify whether it is an [Aviatrix Transit VPC](https://docs.aviatrix.com/HowTos/create_vpc.html#aviatrix-transit-vpc) to be used for [Transit Network](https://docs.aviatrix.com/HowTos/transitvpc_faq.html) or [TGW](https://docs.aviatrix.com/HowTos/tgw_faq.html) solutions. **Only AWS, AWSGov and AWSChina are supported.
 Required to be false for other providers.** Valid values: true, false.
 Default: false.
-* `aviatrix_firenet_vpc` - (Optional) Specify whether it is an Aviatrix FireNet VPC to be used for [Aviatrix FireNet](https://docs.aviatrix.com/HowTos/firewall_network_faq.html) and [Transit FireNet](https://docs.aviatrix.com/HowTos/transit_firenet_faq.html) solutions. **Only AWS, AWSGov, Azure and OCI are supported.
+* `aviatrix_firenet_vpc` - (Optional) Specify whether it is an Aviatrix FireNet VPC to be used for [Aviatrix FireNet](https://docs.aviatrix.com/HowTos/firewall_network_faq.html) and [Transit FireNet](https://docs.aviatrix.com/HowTos/transit_firenet_faq.html) solutions. **Only AWS, Azure, AWSGov, AWSChina and AzureChina are supported.
 Required to be false for other providers.** Valid values: true, false.
 Default: false.
 * `enable_native_gwlb` - (Optional) Enable Native AWS Gateway Load Balancer for FireNet Function.
 Only valid with cloud_type = 1 (AWS).
 Currently, AWS Gateway Load Balancer is only supported in AWS regions: us-west-2, us-east-1, eu-west-1, ap-southeast-2 and sa-east-1.
 Valid values: true or false.
 Default value: false.
 Available as of provider version R2.18+.
 * `resource_group` - (Optional) The name of an existing resource group or a new resource group to be created for the Azure VPC.
 A new resource group will be created if left blank.
 Only available for Azure provider.
 Available as of provider version R2.19+.